UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ```

 You can see that scaling made the concentrations distributed across each chemical center around 0.

-#### Now, we can run PCA on the scaled data
+Now, we can run PCA on the scaled data:

 ```r
 chem_pca <- princomp(chem)
 ```

-#### Looking at the scree plot, we see the first two principal components capture most of the variance in the data (~64%)
+Looking at the scree plot, we see the first two principal components capture most of the variance in the data (~64%).

 ```r
 fviz_eig(chem_pca)